 E-commerce has several moving parts such as order-filling, online order-taking that makes people feel comfortable sharing their credit card information, customer service, shipment tracking, etc.

 13. What features does your website need to be successful?

-Your client may want to improve the site’s visibility in search engines, encourage engagement, boost sales, or increase newsletter signups.
-This will help you web design an effective solution using key web design principles.
+Your client may want to improve the site’s visibility in Google search results, encourage engagement, boost sales, or increase newsletter signups.
+This will help you give an effective solution to your web design clients using key web design principles.
 You may need elements like CTA buttons, live chat, social media integration, or responsiveness.

 14. Will you need ongoing support and maintenance?

 This question will let you know if your client expects you to handle post-launch services or not.
 Post-launch services can include hosting and domain name renewals, backups, and security tracking.

 The pre-launch website checklist focuses on the things you should check before launching a new site to make sure you have completed everything on the site.
 You can use this checklist to make your customized list.